Hockley Heath: Nuthurst

 After the Mowbrays the manor passed to the Montforts, Hastings and then to the Trussells.
 It was Sir William Trussell, of Nuthurst who informed Edward II of his disposition in favour of his son.
 During the conflict against Edward II, Sir William Trussell found himself fighting the Despencer family, who were amongst their other titles, lords of the manor of nearby Solihull.

 By the 18th century the manor had passed to the Archers of Umberslade Hall and the hamlet was briefly reoriented around its Umberslade area.
 The Umberslade estate sits on the border of Nuthurst and Tanworth in Arden and had been built for the Archer family in 1680.
 Lord Archer raised a 70 ft limestone block obelisk on the estate in 1749.
 The reason for this is unclear, possibly to celebrate his elevation to the peerage or just, as was the fashion during that period, as a folly.
 However, according to local folklore it is said to mark the passing of a favoured horse, which is buried beneath it.

 When local industrialist and politician, Mr G. F. Muntz became resident in Umberslade Hall he instigated the building of Umberslade Baptist church in Nuthurst and the adjoining Baptist school in 1876.
 The Baptist Church and Obelisk are now separated from Umberslade Hall by the M40 motorway to London, which controversially cuts through the Halls former grounds and the avenue of giant sequoiadendron which once marked the path between the two.

 A country house called Nuthurst Grange was built in the settlement in 1882, once serving as home to Walter Higgs.
 It is now a luxury hotel and wedding venue.

-There is a public house and hotel in the hamlet called The Oak.
-It was previously an organic French market and deli called Oro.

-Today the hamlet lies in the south of Hockley Heath, and borders Lapworth to the South East, and Tanworth-in-Arden to the southwest.
+The hamlet lies to the south of Hockley Heath, and borders Lapworth to the South East, and Tanworth-in-Arden to the southwest.